weiserlab/ambuj/cs4222_chatgpt.md

 * What is ultra wideband?
 Why is it good for localisation?
 * What are good examples of UWB being used in commercial products?

+## Lecture 6

+ TBA

+## Lecture 7

+TBA

+## Lecture 8

+* Why is local discovery useful for wireless networks?
+* What is synchronus and asynchronus neighbour discovery?
+What is the difference between the two?
+* What is power save mode in wireless communication in mobile devices?
+* What is birthday paradox?
+How can it be used to design efficient neighbour discovery protocol?
+* What is routing in computer networking?
+* What makes routing challenging in wirless networks when compared to wired networks?
+* What are the advantages of sending information over multiple wireless hops compared to a single hop? what are the disadvantages?
+* From energy consumption and reliability perspective is it better to send over one hop or multiple hop?
+* What are some simple routing solutions?
+* What is reactive routing?
+* What is AODV protocol?
+Where is it commonly used?
+* What are various messages sent in AODV protocol?
+* What is dynamic source routing protcol?
+* What is reactive and proactive routing?
+What is the tradeoff between these two schemes?
+* What are some possible routing metric in a mesh IoT network?
+* What is ETX as routing metric?
+How do you estimate it?
+* Can you add ETX together?
+* Is a wireless link with lowest hop count always has lower ETX?
+Give example
+* What is mobile adhoc network?
+* What is a delay tolerant network?
+* How is routing in sensor (IoT) networks different from other wireless networks?
+* Is Apple Airtags and find my network example of delay tolerant network?
+* What are link measurements that can be made in a routing protocol for IoT networks?
+* Are low-power wireless links in IoT networks symmetric?
+* What is flooding?
+* What is synchronus transmissions in IoT networks?
+What are advantages?
+* What is glossy protocol?
+* What is RPL protocol

 ## POLICY REGARDING USING AI TOOLS